Spectral GRID invariants and Lagrangian cobordisms: Introduction

 Focusing on this case in the present article, we recall that the classical invariants---the Thurston--Bennequin and rotation numbers---do give obstructions: Chantraine \cite{Cha10:Leg} shows that if there exists an exact Lagrangian cobordism $\Lag \colon \Legm \to \Legp$, then

-For instance, since the undestabilizable Legendrian unknot $\Leg_0$ and the undestabilizable Legendrian representative $\Leg_1$ of $m (6_2)$ both have $\tb = -1$, we know that any exact Lagrangian cobordism from $\Leg_0$ to $\Leg_1$ (or from $\Leg_1$ to $\Leg_0$) must be a concordance, but since $m (6_2)$ is not smoothly slice, no such cobordism can exist.\footnote{This contrasts with the situation in smooth topology, where a cobordism exists between any pair of links, but the minimum genus of such a cobordism is difficult to determine.} However, the classical invariants do not give a complete answer: For example, using the functoriality \cite{EHK16} of Legendrian contact homology from symplectic field theory \cite{EGH00, Che02, BC14}, Chantraine \cite{Cha15:NotSym} shows that for the undestabilizable representative $\Leg_2$ of $m (9_{46})$, which has $\tb = -1$ and $\rot = 0$, there exists a Lagrangian concordance $\Lag \colon \Leg_0 \to \Leg_2$ but not a Lagrangian concordance $\Lag' \colon \Leg_2 \to \Leg_0$.\footnote{In particular, this also illustrates the important fact that exact Lagrangian cobordisms are directed.} Thus, an important goal is to develop \emph{effective} obstructions to exact Lagrangian cobordisms, which give obstructions beyond the classical invariants, such as Legendrian contact homology as mentioned above.
+For instance, since the undestabilizable Legendrian unknot $\Leg_0$ and the undestabilizable Legendrian representative $\Leg_1$ of $m (6_2)$ both have $\tb = -1$, we know that any exact Lagrangian cobordism from $\Leg_0$ to $\Leg_1$ (or from $\Leg_1$ to $\Leg_0$) must be a concordance, but since $m (6_2)$ is not smoothly slice (as it has nonzero signature), no such cobordism can exist.\footnote{This contrasts with the situation in smooth topology, where a cobordism exists between any pair of links, but the minimum genus of such a cobordism is difficult to determine.} However, the classical invariants do not give a complete answer: For example, using the functoriality \cite{EHK16} of Legendrian contact homology from symplectic field theory \cite{EGH00, Che02, BC14}, Chantraine \cite{Cha15:NotSym} shows that for the undestabilizable representative $\Leg_2$ of $m (9_{46})$, which has $\tb = -1$ and $\rot = 0$, there exists a Lagrangian concordance $\Lag \colon \Leg_0 \to \Leg_2$ but not a Lagrangian concordance $\Lag' \colon \Leg_2 \to \Leg_0$.\footnote{In particular, this also illustrates the important fact that exact Lagrangian cobordisms are directed.} Thus, an important goal is to develop \emph{effective} obstructions, such as Legendrian contact homology as mentioned above, that give obstructions beyond the classical invariants.
 For more examples of obstructions from symplectic field theory, see \cite{ST13, CDGG15, CNS16, Pan17}.